badoo/hprof-tools/README.md

 # Badoo HPROF Tools

-Badoo HPROF Tools are a collection of libraries and toolswith the goal of makling memory dumps more than just a tool for analyzing OutOfMemoryErrors.
+Badoo HPROF Tools are a collection of libraries and tools with the goal of making memory dumps more than just a tool for analyzing OutOfMemoryErrors.

 ## Modules